ENCCS/julia-for-hpda/content/regression.rst

    Zooming in a bit on the frequency graph.

-Since the climate data is periodic we may attempt a simple model based on Fourier transforms.
+Since the climate data explored above is periodic we may attempt a simple model based on Fourier transforms.
 To have a cleaner presentaiton we aggregate the data over each month.

 .. code-block:: julia